 • Quality is consistency – Providing the highest-quality, consistent stone products for nearly 50 years.

-• Family owned and operated – Staying true to the family values and preserving the family atmosphere our company was founded on nearly 50 years ago.
+• Family owned and operated – Staying true to the family values and preserving the family atmosphere our company was founded on over 50 years ago.

 • Dedicated employees – Prioritizing employee well-being and safety, as evidenced by our average employee tenure of 15-years with the company.